tiptenbrink/thesis/finalpresentation.md

 If we remember the doctor example, an example of a fact would be this: scheduling operation c and a at time 0 is impossible.
 Why?
 Well, then we would need 3 doctors, which is forbidden by the cumulative constraint!

 Proofs are then a huge sequence of mini-claims.
-All these mini-claims together should then imply the main claim: that the problem is unsatisfiable.
+All these mini-claims together should then imply the main claim: that the problem is unsatisfiable or optimal.

 A proof checker than needs to do two things:
 - Check that every mini-claim is true